meetoseh/backend/docs/db/inapp_notifications.md

   - `continue`: the user hit the continue on the post screen to continue on to the normal experience

+- Favorites Announcement (`oseh_ian_rLkvxKAwvgI2Vpcvu0bjsg`) lets users know about the new favorites feature.
+Actions:

+  - `next`: the user hit the next button to dismiss the notification

 ## Schema

 ```sql